This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Patarei Prison would be creepy enough even if it had been used for positivity and just fell into disrepair, but knowing that it was a prison, knowing that it was a place of torture and death, makes it even more chilling.
 It was like a set that had been built for a horror film, except it was real.

 My first stop was the hanging room, just to the right of the entrance.
-Based on the name, you can probably guess what happened in here.
+Based on the name, you can probably guess what happened here.

 Needing to head back outside for a bit, I then went to the walking yards and the courtyard.
 I was there on one of the last days the facility would be open for individual exploring for the rest of the year without a guided tour.
 Taking a tour would have been interesting, as there are no explanations of what each part of the facility is beyond the occasional sign with a name on it.